torfirst/prework-study-guide/README.md

 ## Credits

 I learned how to build most of this webpage from the boot camp prework instructions.
 I also used some of the knowledge that I learned on freeCodeCamp to create the gradient in the header/footer, as well as link an image in the CSS section.
+The image I used is from one of the modules in the UCI bootcamp prework.

 ## License